 Experiential Learning for Engineering Majors

 Manufacturing engineers are tactile people, so it shouldn’t surprise that real-world experience is essential.
 The difference between a student prototype on paper and an actual, working product could be thousands of hours of model refinement, quality assurance, and real physical testing.
-Through experiential learning, engineering majors can innovate faster and with better outcomes.
+Learning beyond the classroom, engineering majors can innovate faster and with better outcomes.

 Experiential Learning for Computer Science Majors